Bathroom Sink Buying Guide

 Top mount sinks are most often called vessel sinks.
 They can be made of glass, copper, stainless steel, marble, porcelain, or a number of other materials.
 They also come in a variety of shapes and sizes, from large, round bowls to soft-cornered trapezoids and other interesting shapes.

-With a vessel sink, the only cutout in your counter will be for the mounting ring and waste pipe, unless you decide to mount the faucet to the counter, as well.
-A lot of homeowners choose to mount the faucet and handles to the wall behind the sink and below the mirror.
+With a vessel sink, the only cutout in your counter will be for the mounting ring and waste pipe unless you decide to mount the faucet to the counter.
+Many homeowners mount the faucet and handle to the wall behind the sink and below the mirror.
 Doing this requires drywall work and re-routing water lines through the wall.

 If you’re only doing a basic remodeling job without a lot of construction, a vessel sink is probably out of the question if you want to do it right.
-However, if you have your heart set on this style, go ahead and call a contractor for an estimate on time and cost.
-You might be surprised and find out that your dream of a top-mounted vessel sink is in your budget.
+However, if you have your heart set on this style, call a contractor for an estimate of time and cost.
+You might be surprised that your dream of a top-mounted vessel sink is within your budget.

 22 Inch Bathroom Vanity with Travertine Vessel Sink